 What are the Required Skills and Credentials of a Forensic Accountant?

 Critical thinking skills might be the most important skill for a forensic accountant because you need to be looking through a cynical lens.
 The financial statements tell an experienced examiner a story other analysts may miss.
-Forensic accountant needs a deep understanding of financial statements and often the way they interact with each other.
+A forensic accountant needs a deep understanding of financial statements and often the way they interact with each other.

 Because finding fraudulent activity isn’t always easy you’ll also need lots of patience.
 Since the crimes are often hidden, these investigations can be very time consuming and may last longer than normal projects during a major investigation.